Perkins SmartOps logo Perkins SmartOps logo

 Trigger

-Invoice passes its due date, Xero flags the overdue status and n8n picks it up automatically.
+Invoice passes its due date.
+Xero or QuickBooks flags the overdue status and n8n picks it up automatically on its daily 8am run.

 The Real Benefit